kassgrzelak/Barnes-Hut-Gravity-Sim/README.md

 It's definitely good for the time, but I can do a lot better now, I think.
-I plan to make another gravity simulation, this time using OpenGL, leveraging compute shaders to do the updating in proper parallel, and allowing even finer control over optimisation.
+I plan to make another gravity simulation, this time using OpenGL, leveraging compute shaders to do the updating in proper parallel, and allowing even finer control over optimization.